dolbeysystems/fusion-cac-web-docs/content/cds-user-guide/chart-prioritization/_index.md

 Viewer.
 This allows you to easily review the evidence provided without having to continously go back to the Alerts viewer.

-## Navigating the CDI Alerts Veiwer
+## Navigating the CDI Alerts Viewer

 Once in the CDI Alerts Viewer you will notice two headings in the dark blue bars “Active Alerts” and “Completed Alerts”.
 When you click on the either of these headings you can either expand or collapse